The Basil Vodka Gimlet is a supremely refreshing warm weather cocktail.

 This Basil Vodka Gimlet takes a classic cocktail (usually made with gin) and turns it on its head.
 Basil vodka is flavorful and refreshing, and makes this drink perfect for summertime sipping.

 Our friend Melissa turned us on to them (she prefers the vodka variety).
 She makes a kickass gimlet.
-Since we don't get to see Melissa all that often anymore (alas, she and her husband live in Florida, we live in North Carolina), I had to take the gimlet-making into my own hands.
+Since we don't get to see Melissa all that often anymore (alas, she and her husband live in Florida, we live in Pennsylvania), I had to take the gimlet-making into my own hands.